sknetwork-team/scikit-network/docs/reference/path.rst

 Shortest path
 -------------

-.. autofunction:: sknetwork.path.distance
+.. autofunction:: sknetwork.path.get_distances

-.. autofunction:: sknetwork.path.shortest_path
+.. autofunction:: sknetwork.path.get_shortest_path

 Summary of the different methods and their worst-case complexity for :math:`n` nodes and :math:`m` edges (for the all-pairs problem):